OMENScan/AChReport/README.md

 4. AChReport requires a few additional components including: MS LogParser in the same directory as AChReport.py, and some RegRipper plugins in a subdirectory called "plugins"
 5. AChReport is meant to run on Windows
 6. AChReport now supports AChoir, and the Windows collections of AChoirX
+7. As of v0.98 AChReport can now download and integrate F-secure Countecept Chainsaw

 RegRipper can be found at:
  https://github.com/keydet89/RegRipper2.8